eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Secondly, selective disclosure implies that the Wallet Unit enables the User to approve or deny the presentation of each (group of) attributes separately.
 The User takes a decision based on at least the following information:

 - The authenticated identity of the Relying Party,
-- The information in the Relying Party's presentation certificate regarding the attributes that the Relying Party has registered during registration,
+- The information in the Relying Party's registration certificate regarding the attributes that the Relying Party has registered during registration, at least in case one or more of the requested attributes is not included in the list of attributes in the registration certificate,
+- The information in the Relying Party's registration certificate regarding an intermediary used by the Relying Party, if any, see [Section 3.11](#311-relying-parties-including-intermediaries).
-- The outcome of the evaluation of the embedded disclosure policy.
+- The outcome of the evaluation of the embedded disclosure policy, if any.

 After the User gives their approval, the Wallet Unit will present the approved User attributes to the Relying Party Instance.